-- Certain information for 2023 has been restated to reflect the adoption of IFRS 17.
+(1) Certain information for 2023 has been restated to reflect the adoption of IFRS 17.
 See Note 1 to the consolidated financial statements for additional details.
+Contain information for 2025 has been restated to reliect the adoption in FRS 17.
+See Note 1 to the Consolidated infancial statements for additional details.
 Excludes 4,021,780 common shares (adjusted for the Share Split noted above) which were issued and outstanding but which had not been acquired by a third-party as at October 31, 2017.
 These shares were issued as a component of our acquisition of The PrivateBank.
 Common shareholders' equity divided by the number of common shares issued and outstanding at end of year.
 The closing price on the last trading day of the year, on the TSX.